sanskaaar01/F1-Race-Winner-Predictor/README.md

-# F1 Race Winner Predictor
+# F1 Driver Victory Predictor

 ## Project Overview
-The **F1 Race Winner Predictor** is a machine learning project designed to estimate the probability of a Formula 1 driver winning a race based on historical data.
+The **F1 Driver Victory Predictor** is a machine learning project designed to estimate the probability of a Formula 1 driver winning a race based on historical data.
 The model incorporates driver performance, constructor stats, circuit characteristics, and grid positions to make predictions.

 This project includes:
 - An **interactive Streamlit web app** (`ok.py`) where users can select a driver, circuit, and grid position to get a winning probability.